 Movement To, From and Within the Development

-The site is accessed off an unclassified road from a new access as per the site and location plans leading to the buildings.
+The site is accessed off the A483 between Llanymynech and Four Crosses.
+The site is accessed off Domgay Lane from an improved existing access as per the site and location plans leading to the buildings.